vyshnavi-12/Hospital-Invoice-System/README.md

 - Initially struggled with the date filtering logic
 - Had to research proper TypeScript interfaces for invoice data
 - Learned about Tailwind responsive design while building this
+- struggled with app routing in next.js initially

 ### Technologies I Learned
 - Next.js 14 App Router (was new to me)